adityachaudharycode/MentorVerse/README.md

 ## Tech Stack used are as follows 👇

-- Frontend:HTML, CSS, JavaScript, ReactJs, TypeScript, Tailwind CSS
+- Frontend:HTML, CSS, JavaScript, ReactJs, TypeScript, CSS
 - Backend: Firebase storage and flask and gemini for chatbot
 - Real-time Communication: WebSocket protocol for live chat or firebase realtime db
 - Authentication: Firebase Authentication